 7. Yoga: Choose a yoga pose that feels comfortable and relax into it.
 Close your eyes and focus your attention on the sensations in your body.

-Chapter 2: Meditation Techniques
+Chapter 2: Techniques to Explore when you Meditate

 1. Breath Awareness: Focus your attention on the sensation of your breath, the inhalations and exhalations, as you breathe in and out.